Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Statistics.md

 ## Collecting metrics

-The system behaves differently depending of the type of metrics to be collected/displayed.
+The system behaves differently depending on the type of metrics to be collected/displayed.

 __Pictures__ and __Size__ are collected "on-the-fly" as requested by users, therefore can span the entire duration of a project.
 __Disk Usage__ metrics are collected daily by Webcampak.
-In the example above, there a limited (almost none) history available since this particluar project completed in November 2017 just as this Webcampak 3 server was installed (Webcampak 2 stats are not compatible with Webcampak 3).
+In the example above, there a limited (almost none) history available since this particular project completed in November 2017 just as this Webcampak 3 server was installed (Webcampak 2 stats are not compatible with Webcampak 3).

-### Analyzing the stats
+### Analysing the stats

-If we look a bit closer at what can be learnt by analyzing the stats
+If we look a bit closer at what can be learnt by analysing the stats

 ![Picture Count Statistics](images/desktop.statistics.source.pictures.en.png)